 A court trial can be requested at your arraignment or you can request a court trial without appearing for arraignment.
 The following requirements must be met to qualify for a court trial without appearing for arraignment:

 You may, without a previously scheduled court appearance or previously posting the bail amount due, appear at the clerk’s office and request to be scheduled for an arraignment before a judicial officer on the same day.
-“Walk-in” arraignment hearings are held in the Marina and King City Divisions.
+“Walk-in” arraignment hearings are held in the Marina Division.